 8. Iwokrama Rainforest

-The Iwokrama rainforest is also known as the heart of the city.
-The Iwokrama rainforest, which is the only one among the unspoiled rainforests in the world, is the center of Guyana.
+The Iwokrama Rainforest is also known as the heart of the city.
+The Iwokrama Rainforest, which is the only one among the unspoiled rainforests in the world, is the center of Guyana.
 Waterfalls and streams have a magnificent visual.
-At the same time, many animals and many plant species can be found in the Iwokrama rain forest.
+At the same time, many animals and many plant species can be found in the Iwokrama Rainforest.
 It is highly recommended that you visit this last remaining natural beauty when you visit the city.
-You can go on safari in the greenery with sapphires in the forest.
-There is also a hiking trail in the Iwokrama rainforest.
+You can go on a safari in the greenery with sapphires in the forest.
+There is also a hiking trail in the Rainforest.
 The unprecedented forest covers an area of 3700 square kilometers.
 This is a Guyana region that is frequently visited by local and foreign tourists because it is one of the quietest and most interesting places in Guyana.

 9. Kanuku Mountains

-Kanuku Mountains are located in the southwest of Guyana.
-The Kanuku mountains, which are also called "forest" by the Guyana native, have a magnificent forest.
+Kanuku Mountains are located southwest of Guyana.
+The Kanuku Mountains, which are also called "forest" by the Guyana native, have a magnificent forest.
 Kanuku National Park, located around the mountains, also has many plant species and many animals.
 It is possible to see the mountain hills, accompanied by a wonderful view.
 During your visit to Guyana, you can sit in the parks around this mountain and have a nice activity with your family and friends.
-There are also hiking trails around the Kanuku mountains.
+There are also hiking trails around the Kanuku Mountains.

 Lethem, also known as Brazil's gateway, is the city's favorite with its historical structure and magnificent natural beauties.
 While its climate reveals natural beauties in every season, it is also important in terms of history.
 The Brazilian Bridge in Lethem is one of the most important city centers visited by local and foreign tourists.
 Your visit to Guyana, whose historical past is highly reflected in the city, is a city you should travel to.

 Linden is a mining town located in the city center.
 Founded years ago, this city has developed greatly in terms of mining.
 You can also come across metal sculptures while wandering around the city.
-You can also participate in activities such as red animal monkeys, giant lily pads, and various bird watching for free.
+You can also participate in activities such as observing red monkeys or bird watching for free.
 It is located in a highly historical mining museum.
 The streets of the city are very clean, and the air is magnificent.

 13. Shell Beach